CustomSurg/AR_Projects/doc/patient-switch-instructions.md

 ## New Patient Setup in Unity

 First, you need to import the patient data into the Unity project.
-Drag and drop the patient folder you created before into the `Assets/Patients` folder in this repository.
+Drag and drop the patient folder you created before into the `Assets/Patients/Patient_1` or `Assets/Patients/Patient_2` folder in this repository (1 & 2 refers to the patient number on the HoloLens).
 Make sure to delete the 3dm Rhino model before.

 This process is shown in the GIF below.